Francis Solanus: New World

-Spanish King Philip II requested the Franciscans to send missionaries to preach the Gospel in the Americas.
-In 1589 Solanus sailed from Spain to the New World, and having landed at Panama, crossed the isthmus and embarked on a vessel that was to convey him to Peru.
+Spanish king Philip II requested the Franciscans to send missionaries to preach the gospel in the Americas.
+In 1589, Solanus sailed from Spain to the New World, and having landed at Panama, crossed the isthmus and embarked on a vessel that was to convey him to Peru.
 During the journey, a storm at sea crashed his ship against the rocks not far from Peru.
 The crew and the passengers abandoned the ship, but Francis stayed with the slaves that were on board.
 After three days, they were rescued.

-For twenty years Solano worked at evangelizing the vast regions of Tucuman (present day northwestern Argentina) and Paraguay.
+For twenty years Solano worked at evangelizing the vast regions of Tucuman (present-day northwestern Argentina) and Paraguay.
 He had a skill for languages and succeeded at learning many of the regions' native tongues in a fairly short period.
-It is claimed he could also address tribes of different tongues in one language yet be understood by them all.
+The Catholic Encyclopedia states he could also address tribes of different tongues in one language yet be understood by them all.
 Being a musician as well, Solano also played the violin frequently for the natives.
 He is often depicted playing this instrument.

 After that came Solano's appointment as guardian of the Franciscan friary in Lima, Peru.
-Further, he filled the same office for the friaries of his Order in Tucuman and Paraguay.
+Further, he filled the same office for the Franciscan friaries in Tucuman and Paraguay.

 Around 1601 he was called to Lima, Peru, where he tried to recall the Spanish colonists to their baptismal integrity.
-It is said that Solanus predicted the devastating 1619 earthquake of Trujillo, Peru.
+In 1610, while preaching at Trujillo he foretold the calamities that were to befall that city, which was destroyed by an earthquake eight years later.
 He died at Lima in 1610.

 Veneration

 Solanus was beatified by Pope Clement X in 1675, and canonized by Pope Benedict XIII in 1726.
-His feast is kept throughout the Franciscan Order on 24 July (except currently the United States, where it is celebrated on 14 July).
+His feast is on 24 July.

 Francis Solanus is the patron saint of Montilla.
 The Parish Church of San Francisco Solano is built on the site of the former house where he was born.
 He is also patron of Argentina, Bolivia, Chile, Paraguay and Peru.

 Legacy

 Mission San Francisco Solano, the northernmost mission along California's El Camino Real, was named in 1823 for Francisco Solano.

-In Humahuaca, every day at precisely 12 noon, on the city hall belltower, heavy copper doors slowly open and a life-sized animated wooden, dramatic-looking statue of San Francisco Solano appears for about two minutes and gives his benediction to the silent crowd amassed on the village plaza.
+In Humahuaca, every day at noon, on the city hall belltower, heavy copper doors slowly open and a life-sized animated wooden statue of San Francisco Solano appears for about two minutes and seems to bless the silent crowd amassed on the village plaza.